What happens to Child Benefit when my child is 16+?

 United Kingdom

-By calling the Child Benefit Helpline on 0300 200 3100 Mon – Fri, 8am – 6pm or apply online
+By calling the Child Benefit Helpline on 0300 200 3100 Mon – Fri, 8am – 6pm

 Keeping Child Benefit during a break in your child's approved education or training

 If your child is 16 or over, a temporary break from education can be ignored for up to 6 months.
-You would continue to receive Child Benefit during this period if HMRC considers the reasons for the break are reasonable and that your child will return to education.
+You would continue to receive Child Benefit during this period if HMRC considers the reasons for the break to be reasonable and sees that your child will return to education.
 Child Benefit can be paid for breaks longer than 6 months if the break is due to physical or mental ill health.

 Child Benefit will stop for breaks over 6 months, unless it’s for health reasons, but you can ask for it to be paid again if your child returns to education or training before their 19th birthday.